n3rada/toboggan/README.md

     """
 ```

 This function will be called internally by Toboggan to execute commands remotely.
+It uses [`modwrap`](https://pypi.org/project/modwrap/) under the hood.

 ## 🏗️ Making Dumb Shells Smarter